The Oscillatory Universe, phantom crossing and the Hubble tension

 \section{Introduction}

-One of the fundamental concerns of cosmology is the late-time accelerated expansion of the universe, which is possibly driven by the presence of a Dark energy (DE) component.
-Even if the $\Lambda$CDM ($\Lambda$ is the Cosmological constant and CDM is the Cold Dark Matter) is statistically most supported by observations, the fine-tuning and coincidence problem associated with it motivates one to look for alternative models \cite{DEbook,Copeland,Planck18}.
-Since cosmological observations are in good agreement with the $ \Lambda$CDM model, they still allow a narrow but sufficient room for the existence of weakly dynamical DE cosmological models.
+One of the fundamental concerns of cosmology is the late-time accelerated expansion of the universe \cite{Riess1998, Perlmutter1999}, which is possibly driven by the presence of a Dark energy (DE) component.
+Even if the $\Lambda $CDM ($\Lambda $ is the Cosmological constant and CDM is the Cold Dark Matter) is statistically most supported by observations, the fine-tuning and coincidence problem associated with it motivates one to look for alternative theories of gravity \cite{DEbook, Copeland, Planck18}.
+As we know that cosmological observations are in good agreement with the $\Lambda $CDM model with high precision, they still allow a narrow but sufficient room for the existence of weakly dynamical DE cosmological models.
 In this context, a variety of scalar fields inspired by high energy physics and phenomenological viewpoints have been examined in the literature to describe the late time acceleration \cite{sami_1,sami_2,Copeland}.

-Apart from being well-suited, atleast, for the high-redshift measurements, $ \Lambda$CDM is confronted with the low-redshift data which measures a larger value of the Hubble constant $H_0$.
-In particular, the observational value of $H_{_0}$ found by Planck satellite is $67.36 \pm 0.54$ Km/s/Mpc, whereas, low-redshift survey, for example, as the Supernovae $H_{_0}$ for the Equation of State (SH0ES) collaboration finds $H_{_0}=73.5 \pm 1.4$ Km/s/Mpc \cite{SH0ES} , Megamaser Cosmology Project finds $73.9 \pm 3.0$ Km/s/Mpc, and H0LiCOW finds $73.3^{+1.7}_{-1.8}$ Km/s/Mpc}.
-This large discrepancy between high and low-redshift measurements of $H_{_0}$ which is up to $4.2\sigma$ level has given a lot of attention to alternative cosmological models which even if cannot completely alleviate this `tension' completely, at least try to reduce it to some extent \cite{KHOURY2016,Hub5,Hub10,mohit, HTen1,HTen2, HTen3, HTen4, HT1, HT2, HT3}.
+Apart from being well-suited, atleast, for the high-redshift measurements, $ \Lambda $CDM is confronted with the low-redshift data which measures a larger value of the Hubble constant $H_{0}$.
+In particular, the observational value of $H_{_{0}}$ found by Planck satellite is $67.36\pm 0.54 $ Km/s/Mpc, whereas, low-redshift surveys, such as the Supernovae $H_{_{0}}$ for \textbf{the Equation of State (SH0ES) collaboration finds }$H_{_{0}}=73.04\pm 1.04$\textbf{\ Km/s/Mpc \cite{SH0ES} , Megamaser Cosmology Project finds $73.9 \pm 3.0$ Km/s/Mpc, and H0LiCOW finds $73.3^{+1.7}_{-1.8}$ Km/s/Mpc}.
+This large discrepancy between high and low-redshift measurements of $ H_{_{0}}$ which is up to $4.2\sigma $ level has given a lot of attention to alternative cosmological models which even if cannot completely alleviate this `tension' completely, at least try to reduce it to some extent \cite{KHOURY2016, Hub5, Hub10, mohit, HTen1,HTen2, HTen3, HTen4, HT1, HT2, HT3}.